-If you’re considering using the Government’s Help to Buy scheme to buy your first home, these stunning new developments in the capital may just be exactly where you will find your new Help to Buy flat in London.
+If you’re considering using the Government’s Help to Buy scheme to purchase your first home, these stunning new developments may just be exactly where you will find your new Help to Buy flat in London.

 Help to Buy is a government scheme that allows first-time buyers – or those who don’t currently own a property – to borrow funds to put down a deposit on a new home.
 You can find out more about the different Help to Buy schemes here.